bartosovic-lab/nanoscope/README.md

 It communicates with HPCs to run paralellized jobs to speed up the process.
 Like previously mentionned at the beginning of the [Set Up](#set-up), the conda environment has been built to create a communication between snakemake and htcordor scheduler, therefore, htcondor package has been installed in the conda environment.

-For htcondor workflow management, we will follow this [guidelines](https://github.com/Snakemake-Profiles/htcondor)
+For htcondor workflow management, we will follow these [guidelines](https://github.com/Snakemake-Profiles/htcondor)
 ```
 mkdir -p ~/.config/snakemake
 cd ~/.config/snakemake